-IASB issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace International Accounting Standards (IAS) 39, Financial Instruments - Recognition and Measurement.
-The mandatory effective date of IFRS 9 would be annual periods beginning on or after January 1, 2018 with early adoption permitted.
-Management is evaluating the standard and has not yet determined the impact on the consolidated financial statements.
+In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+Management is evaluating this standard and expects that the anticipated change in the provision for loans and advances will not have a material impact on the financial statements.